MAAV-Software/ros-tutorial/README.md

 Do all the work inside your **tutorial** folder.
 This is the only folder linked to your host computer.
 Complete the following [ROS tutorials](https://wiki.ros.org/ROS/Tutorials).

-**TIP:** To start processes in the background (for when the tutorial suggests opening a new terminal) append `&` to the end of the command.
-E.g. `roscore &` will run roscore in the background so you can use the same terminal to run `rosrun turtlesim turtlesim_node`.

 1. [Installing and Configuring your ROS Environment](https://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)
     - Skip **1.
 Install ROS** and **2.
 Managing Your Environment** as these have already been taken care of in the docker container.